 I’m beginning a freelance writing business while Emet supports us with her full-time salary.
 When we talk about money, we both wish we made more.
 That said, we absolutely live within our means, and every penny I earn goes straight into our savings account.
 It feels good to help us build our savings, even if I’m not contributing as much as I wish I could.
 I've been freelancing for only a few months, so I know that I'll continue earning more as time goes on.

 Straight vs. Gay Couples: Is There a Difference?

 As my friends and I talked, I realized that there may not be much difference in the way my partner and I communicate, in spite of our circumstances or sexual orientation.

 The more I thought about those surveys, the more I felt that millennials were not the subject.

-Perhaps the biggest problem is deciding who wants to make dinner tonight when neither one of us wants to cook!
+It is especially important during this pandemic to carefully consider your finances with your partner.
+In times of financial turmoil, communication can be the best tool in your monetary arsenal.
+Besides, perhaps the real problem is deciding who wants to make dinner tonight when neither one of us wants to cook!